Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Recommended Application Order

-1. Homestead Property Tax Credit – Apply during tax season for immediate relief
+1. Homestead Property Tax Credit – file with your Michigan return during tax season (homeowners and many renters qualify)

 Managing Multiple Applications:

-• Set calendar reminders for renewal dates and recertification
+• Set reminders for renewals, recertifications, and follow-up calls

 Getting Help with Applications